gitter-badger/x-ui/packages/core/src/components/x-audio-player/readme.md

 # X-AUDIO-PLAYER

-This component is responsible for playing audio requested via the [Event Action ](/actions) bus.
+This component is responsible for playing audio requested via the [action](/actions) bus.
 Internally it holds two players, one for music and another for sounds.

 The audio-tracks are declaratively defined in HTML to respond to user interactions.
 Unlike a typical playlist, the audio items are configured with behavior rules that help orchestrate overlapping sound and music sound.

 ## Display
 This player can be configured to display in full or minimal mode.
-When fully displayed, it works and looks like a normal player, however there won't be track information display.
-Play, pause and scrub actions acts on all of the players simultaneously.
+When displayed, it shows a single icon when a file is loaded and a different icon when it is playing.
+Clicking it should toggle pause for both of the players simultaneously.

 ## Usage